Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Approach to Cottage/parking: access to The Chalet is from the campsite car park approximately 300m away and through 2 gates so visitors should be reasonably active.
+Parking: Access to The Chalet is from the campsite car park approximately 300m away and through 2 gates so guests should be reasonably active.

-Television: a TV and DVD player are provided, but there is no TV reception so guests may wish to bring their own DVDs.
+Television: A television and DVD player are provided, but there is no reception so guests may wish to bring their own DVDs.

 Linen: Duvets and pillows will be on the beds, but you must bring your own sheets, pillow cases, duvet covers and towels.

 Utilities: Please note that there is an ice box in the fridge.